Wisconsin sheriff sues over Skokie woman’s detainment ‘hoax,’ shares evidence

 “I don’t have any charges here in Dodge County to bring against her.
 My only recourse is to make sure that the public knows that she can’t do this.”

-To The Record’s knowledge, Naqvi has never personally shared information with the public about her account of being allegedly detained and transported to various detention facilities last month.
+To The Record’s knowledge, Naqvi has never publicly shared her account of allegedly being detained and transported to various detention facilities last month.

 “We can confirm that SAP is unaware of a Sunny (Sundas) Naqvi being a current or former contractor.
 While there is a possibility she works/worked for a third party who may have done work with or for SAP, we cannot confirm any affiliation,” said Marcus Winkler, SAP’s co-head of global public relations, in an email to The Record.